kentucky

 Contact me for your band shirt graphic design

-Do you play ska, punk, metal, rock, or even Mongolian throat singing?
+Do you play ska, punk, metal, or rock music?
+Perhaps you perform Mongolian throat singing?
 I’ve got you covered.
 I love designing shirts for bands and music artists.
 Contact me today to get started.

 I created this ad campaign design for AVOL in Lexington, KY.
 It is a nonprofit which organizes AIDS volunteers.
 They loved the trade publication ads I made for them previously.
 Therefore, they contracted me for their biggest annual event campaign.
 For one day every September, local restaurants donate 25% of their proceeds to fighting AIDS.
 The organization needed a few different print sizes.
 These included an 11×17″ poster size and varying newspaper ad sizes, as well as bookmarks.